WilChrist/QAJ-APP-FE/README.md

 **Jesus is certainly the person who has the most positivly marked history.**

-> An app to share quotes about Jesus.
+> The Angular Front-End part of An app to share quotes about Jesus.

 From ancient prophets to well-known contemporaries, philosophers; scientists; theologians; historians; artists; athletes... and many types of scholars, many have spent a great deal of their life trying to know him or to know the truth about him.